- Open account

-A high frequency trading is a type of investment in which the trader takes a yes or no position on the price of a financial asset, and the resulting payoff is all or nothing.
-Because of this characteristic, high frequency trading can be easier to understand and trade than traditional financial trading.
+A high frequency trade is a type of investment in which the trader takes a yes or no position on the price of a financial asset, and the resulting payoff is all or nothing.
+Because of this, high frequency trading can be easier to understand and trade than traditional financial trading.

-High frequency trading are cash-settled as European-style options, meaning they can only be exercised on the expiration date.
+High frequency tradies are cash-settled as European-style options, meaning they can only be exercised on the expiration date.
 If, at expiration, the position settles in-the-money, the buyer or seller of the trades receives a pre-specified dollar amount.
-Similarly, if the trades settle out-of-the-money, the buyer or seller receives nothing.
+And if the trades settle out-of-the-money, the buyer or seller receives nothing.
 This provides a known upside (gain) or downside (loss) risk assessment.
-Unlike traditional trades, high frequency trading provide full payout no matter how far above (or below) the position settles from the strike price.
+Unlike traditional trades, high frequency trades provide full payout no matter how far above (or below) the position settles from the strike price.

 Despite the term "all or nothing", depending on the actual trading platform, "nothing" can actually mean "something".
 This means that at expiration time the owner of the transaction may actually get a certain payout amount, even if the position expired "out of the money".

-• High frequency tradings are generally simpler to trade because they require only a sense of direction of the price movement of the underlying asset, whereas traditional investments require a sense of direction as well as the magnitude of the price movement.
-No actual assets are ever bought or sold, so the selling or shares and stop losses are not part of the process.
+• High frequency trades are generally simpler to trade because they require only a sense of direction of the price movement of the underlying asset, whereas traditional investments require a sense of direction as well as the magnitude of the price movement.
+No actual assets are ever bought or sold, so the selling of shares and stop losses are not part of the process.

-• High frequency trading always have a controlled risk to reward ratio, meaning the risk and reward are pre-determined at the time the contract is acquired.
+• High frequency trading always has a controlled risk to reward ratio, meaning the risk and reward are predetermined at the time the contract is acquired.
 Traditional investments have no defined boundaries of risk and reward and, therefore, the gains and losses can be limitless.

 • Unlike a traditional investment, the payout amount is not proportional to the amount by which the position ends up in-the-money.
 As long as a high frequency trade settles in-the-money by even one tick, the winner receives the entire fixed payoff amount.

-• High frequency tradings offer contracts with short-term durations.
-In some markets, high frequency trading contracts close multiple times throughout the trading day while others may last as long as a year.
+• High frequency trades offer contracts with short-term durations.
+In some markets, high frequency trading contracts close multiple times throughout the trading day, while others may last as long as a year.
 Some brokers provide contract times of as short as thirty seconds.
 This provides the trader with several investment opportunities and flexibility as markets change over time.

-A high frequency trading will always offer a fixed return.
-High frequency trading typically returns 70-85% when a trade expires “in the money” and on certain trades (subjected to terms & conditions), refunds 0-10% when a trade expires “out of the money”.
+A high frequency trade will always offer a fixed return.
+High frequency trading typically returns 70-85% when a trade expires “in the money” and on certain trades (subject to terms & conditions), refunds 0-10% when a trade expires “out of the money”.